apollographql/apollo-tooling/README.md

 This is a tool to generate API code or type annotations based on a GraphQL schema and query documents.

-It currently generates Swift code, TypeScript annotations and Flow annotations, we hope to add support for other targets in the future.
+It currently generates Swift code, TypeScript annotations, Flow annotations, and Scala code, we hope to add support for other targets in the future.

 See [Apollo iOS](https://github.com/apollographql/apollo-ios) for details on the mapping from GraphQL results to Swift types, as well as runtime support for executing queries and mutations.
+For Scala, see [React Apollo Scala.js](https://github.com/apollographql/react-apollo-scalajs) for details on how to use generated Scala code in a Scala.js app with Apollo Client.

 ## Usage